luk036/ellipsoid-method/cutting_plane.md

 ---

-Example: Optimal Matrix Scaling [@orlin1985computing]
+Example - Optimal Matrix Scaling [@orlin1985computing]
 -------------------------------

 -   Given a sparse matrix $A = [a_{ij}] \in \mathbb{R}^{N\times N}$.